nstrndrbi/QPU-analysis-chatbot/README.md

 The chatbot can answer questions like:

-- "Tell me the top 10 most active QPC blocks"
+- "Tell me the top 10 most active QPU blocks"
 - "What will happen to the cost if I only use Atom blocks?"
 - "Generate a graph to show the trend of daily costs"